mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 # ITSC-3155 Section-051 Group-7 Final Project User Manual

 ## 1. Introduction
-This project is an Online Restaurant Ordering System (OROS) built using FastAPI, MySQL, and SQLAlchemy.
-It provides a RESTful API for managing orders, customers, menu items, and more.
-The project uses SwaggerUI for API interaction and testing, eliminating the need for a frontend.
+This project designs, plans, and builds an Online Restaurant Ordering System (OROS), built using FastAPI, MySQL, and SQLAlchemy.
+The solution provides a RESTful API for managing orders, customers, menu items, and more.
+The project uses SwaggerUI for API/database interaction, eliminating the need for a frontend.
+We use GitHub for version control and collaborative development.
+The project is designed to be easy to use and understand, with clear documentation and examples provided.

 This manual provides instructions for setting up, running, and interacting with the project.

 ## 2. Project Overview
 This project is an Online Restaurant Ordering System (OROS) built using FastAPI, MySQL, and SQLAlchemy.
 It provides a RESTful API for managing orders, customers, menu items, and more.
 The project uses SwaggerUI for API interaction and testing, eliminating the need for a frontend.
-Yes, it should be considered barebones, but it is a working project that meets the requirements of the course - to demonstrate understanding of setup, use of a RESTful API, and CRUD operations.
-The project is designed to be easy to use and understand, with clear documentation and examples provided.
+The solution is near barebones, but it is a working solution satisfying requirements of the course project and built using Agile-Scrum framework building a Product Back Log with (prioritized) User Stories, Use Case, Class, and Activity (with Swim Lanes) Diagrams to aid in overall design and work planning leading to the final building of the coding solution.
+Ultimate objective being to demonstrate understanding of setup and use of a RESTful API, and CRUD operations.

 ## 3. Prerequisites
 Before you begin, ensure yoiu have the following installed on your (local) system: